 Museum d’Orsay is on the left bank of River Seine, 2.1 km from Notre Dame Cathedral.
 The nearest metro station is Solférino – Musée d’Orsay.

 The museum displays French masterpieces including paintings, sculptures, furniture, and photography.
-Paintings by Cezanne, Monet, Van Gogh, Renoir and Gauguin are on show.
+Paintings by Paul Cezanne, Claude Monet, Vincent Van Gogh, Pierre Auguste Renoir and Paul Gauguin are on show.